Sketching and Watercolor: Journal Style

 first notice of my classes by signing up for my newsletter online here.

 Q: Do I need to be on my computer a certain time of day?

-A: No, the lessons will be released on Friday mornings, but you can access them anytime,
+A: No, the lessons will be released once a week but you can access them anytime,

 once they are released.
 And past lessons will be available for you work from and post